hereisderek/CP65S/README.md

 8. ~~hibernation (sleep works fine, you can test by sleep after ```sudo pmset -a hibernatemode 25 && sudo pmset -a autopoweroff 1```)~~ hibernation now works but ram frequency still wrong, may be a clover issue

-9. The second mini display port is not working, however the first one and HDMI are both working (Audio doesn't seem to work though)
+9. ~~The second mini display port is not working, however the first one and HDMI are both working~~ all graphic ports are working well since release 1.2.3 (Haven't get the time for audio fixes yet)

 10. You tell me.
 Any bug report is welcomed